-The Ethiopic, Georgian, Khmer, Lao and Thai LGR had been reviewed and approved for integration into LGR-2, while the Arabic LGR had been reviewed and approved for integration into LGR-1.
-These LGRs continue to be integrated in LGR-3.
+The Devanagari, Gujarati, Gurmukhi, Hebrew, Kannada, Oriya, Sinhala, Tamil, and Telugu scripts had been reviewed and approved for LGR-3, while Ethiopic, Georgian, Khmer, Lao and Thai LGR had been reviewed and approved for integration into LGR-2, and the Arabic LGR had been reviewed and approved for integration into LGR-1.
+These LGRs continue to be integrated in LGR-4.

-As result of the review of proposals submitted, the contents of LGR-3 are defined by 16 script-specific LGRs listed in Table 5 above as accepted or retained from earlier versions of the LGR, as well as by the default WLE rules and actions defined by the Integration Panel (IP) as part of the [MSR-4].
+As result of the review of proposals submitted, and incorporating the update to a further script, the contents of LGR-4 are defined by 18 script-specific LGRs listed in Table 5 above as accepted or retained from earlier versions of the LGR, as well as by the default WLE rules and actions defined by the Integration Panel (IP) as part of the [MSR-4].
 (See Section 3 for a summary of the contents of the Root Zone LGR).